Season One, Episode Six: “Rory’s Birthday Parties”

 LORELAI: And I said something at the table about the pâté smelling like Clorox, and one thing led to another.

-— The Clorox Company is a US producer of cleaning products.
+• The Clorox Company is a US producer of cleaning products.
 While they own many subsidiaries and produce a wide range of products today, they began in 1913 as a producer of liquid bleach.
-When the word “Clorox” is used on its own, it’s bleach that’s implied.
+When the word “Clorox” is used on its own, it’s bleach that is implied.
+Bleach is a commonly used fabric whitener and disinfectant, but it has a strong and distinctive odor.

 EMILY: They’re her schoolmates.
 I assumed they were her friends.